 For you to handle that on your own (while you are going through the injury and treatment) can be difficult.
 As the injuries get more serious and more complicated it’s more likely you’re going to need an attorney to help make a solid personal injury claim.

 Also, serious injuries are accompanied by a lot of pain, inconvenience, and suffering.
 Not to mention, time away from your favorite activities and your work, and inability to do your basic household chores.
 All of these items are compensable, meaning you can get money for the fact that you could barely get out of bed and couldn’t walk the dog for two months because your leg was in a cast.
 Some expertise is required to build a claim for these items.
 You will likely want to hire an expert to argue those things for you so you get the maximum settlement possible.

 How much your personal injury claim is worth is mainly determined by how serious your injuries are.
 How serious your personal injuries are depends on the:

 The more serious your injuries, the higher the potential compensation you might receive for your personal injury claim.
-Further, the more serious the injuries, the more complex the settlement negotiations become.
-There is a much wider range of settlement amounts you could receive.
-You want to ensure you have the leverage you need to get a settlement at the top of that range.
+Further, the more serious the injuries, the more complex the settlement negotiations become, because there is a much wider range of settlement amounts you could receive.
+You will want to ensure you have the leverage you need to get a settlement at the top of that range.
 Hiring a personal injury lawyer is the best way to get this leverage.

 You should really consider hiring a personal injury attorney if any you have any of the following types of serious personal injuries.